Mining Useful General Data for Low-Resource Domain Adaptation: Method

 \paragraph{Parameter Efficient NTK via LoRA.} To alleviate the memory pressure of gradient computations, we leverage a low-rank adaptation (LoRA)~\citep{hu2022lora} to restrict gradient estimation to a low-rank parameter subspace.
 By focusing on the gradients of the LoRA modules, which are denoted as $\hat{\nabla}_\theta f(\cdot; \theta) := \nabla_{\theta_{\rm LoRA}}f(\cdot; \theta) \in \mathbb{R}^P$ with $P$ LoRA parameters, we can work within a much lower-dimensional parameter space compared to the full model.
 For instance, in \textsc{Llama3-8B-Instruct}, the gradient dimensionality of the LoRA modules is only about 0.5\% of the full model's gradient space.
 This significant reduction enables efficient and scalable NTK approximation without compromising empirical performance.

 \paragraph{Random Projection for Scalable NTK Estimation.} To scale our NTK approximation to large candidate sets, we apply random projection to the LoRA gradients, further reducing memory and computational requirements~\citep{park2023trak}.
 This approach is motivated by the Johnson-Lindenstrauss Lemma~\citep{johnson1984extensions}, which guarantees that inner products are approximately preserved under low-dimensional random projections.
 Formally, for each input $\mathbf{x}$ we project its LoRA gradient $\widehat{\nabla}_\theta f(\cdot; \theta) \in \mathbb{R}^P $ into a $p$-dimensional space ($p\ll P$) via $\widetilde{\nabla}_\theta f(\cdot; \theta) = \Pi^\top \widehat{\nabla}_\theta f(\cdot; \theta)$, where $\Pi \in \mathbb{R}^{P\times p}$ is a random projection matrix with entries drawn independently from a Rademacher distribution ($\Pi_{i,j}= \pm 1$ with equal probability ).
 The same $\Pi$ is applied consistently across all samples using a fixed random seed, ensuring that the approximated inner products used in Equation~(\ref{eq:ntk_approx}) remain consistent and valid for calculation of the utility score.
+We evaluate the impact of random projection in Appendix~\ref{apx:random_proj_error}.

 \WFclear